Dividend Reinvestment Plan (DRIP): Definition and How to Invest

 5. Automated Investing

-Participation in dividend reinvestment programs removes the necessity to decide what to do with your cash dividend each dividend declaration cycle.
+Participation in dividend reinvestment programs removes the necessity of deciding what to do with your cash dividend during each dividend declaration cycle.
 Automating this decision by participating in a DRIP eliminates decision fatigue, allowing you to focus on finding new investment opportunities.
+(Read more about How to Automate Your Finances).

 Taxes With DRIPs